-This chapter has shown some constant basic gender patterns in engagement in SNA and unpaid care work across seven countries: Argentina, India, Japan, the Republic of Korea, Nicaragua, South Africa and Tanzania.
+This paper has shown some constant basic gender patterns in engagement in SNA and unpaid care work across six countries: Argentina, India, Nicaragua, the Republic of Korea, South Africa and Tanzania.
 As expected, men are more likely than women to engage in SNA work, and to do so for longer than women, while women are more likely than men to engage in unpaid care work and care of persons, and to do so for longer than men.
 The analysis has also confirmed that across countries a range of similar factors influences the amount of time spent on unpaid care work and care of persons: work (employment) status, having children in the household, being married and age.
 Other factors that reflect social standing-such as income, caste, race and educational achievement-also influence participation in, and the amount of time spent on, care.
 Here, however, the patterns vary to some extent across countries.

 Overall, there are at least as many differences as similarities.
 In particular, there are significant variations in the "size" of care work undertaken in the sense of the level of participation rates, average times spent by women and men on different activities, and absolute and relative differences between women and men.
 Some of these variations reflect methodological differences in terms of instruments, number of days covered, classification schemes, age group covered, and so on.
-However, the methodological differences.
+However, the methodological differences cannot explain away more than a small proportion of the differences.